rangle/ngCourse2/handout/forms/template-driven/template-driven_forms.md

 </form>
 ```

-Angular 2 has already provided you a `form` directive (and friends) which operates under the covers.
+Angular 2 has already provided you a `form` directive, and form related directives such as input, etc  which operates under the covers.
 For a basic implementation, we just have to add a few attributes and make sure our component knows what to do with the data.

 _index.html_
 ```html